 Current Practice and Research

 The concept of implicit bias has its roots in cognitive psychology and is based on findings that the human ability to recollect, encode, store, and retrieve data occurs unconsciously and is activated automatically and uncontrollably.
 Biases are embedded in these unconscious responses, as evidenced by the well-known Implicit Association Test (IAT), which reveals biases through rapid-word associations.
+These implicit biases, which pertain to race and gender, among other identifying characteristics, are correlated with explicit measures of bias and discriminatory behaviors.

 Measures to Promote Training Effectiveness